 Long-read DNA analysis can give rise to errors

-Advanced technologies that read long strings of DNA can produce flawed data that could affect genetic studies, research suggests.
+Advanced technologies that read long strings of DNA can produce flawed data that could affect genetic studies, experts warn.

 New methods that can read lengthy sections of genetic material – categorised by a series of letters – are up to 99.8 per cent accurate, however, in a genome of more than 3 billion letters, this may equate to millions of mistakes in the results.